 Roving Mars: From Sojourner to Perseverance

 Planetary scientist Wendy Calvin, Foundation Professor and chair of the Department of Geological Sciences and Engineering, will present her lecture “Roving Mars: From Sojourner to Perseverance” on Thursday, March 11 at 7 p.m.
 Registration is required.
-To register and attend the speaker series go directly to the registration page or to the Discover Science Lecture Series website.

 Only one week ago on February 18, NASA landed the fifth rover, Perseverance, on the surface of Mars to explore an ancient lake deposit in Jezero crater.
 Since the first rover, Sojourner, landed in 1997, knowledge of Earth’s sister planet has expanded tremendously through a suite of orbiter, lander and rover missions.
 Perseverance sets the stage for the next ambitious breakthrough: the return of a well-characterized set of geologic samples from Mars.
 Perseverance is equipped with sophisticated instrumentation to understand the environmental conditions linked to the habitability of early Mars and will collect rock cores intended to be returned to Earth.